Thai calendar: History

+Usage

 The lunar calendar contains 12 or 13 months in a year, with 15 waxing moon and 14 or 15 waning moon days in a month, amounting to years of 354, 355 or 384 days.
 The years are usually noted by the animal of the Chinese zodiac, although there are several dates used to count the New Year.

 As with the rest of the world, the seven-day week is used alongside both calendars.
 The solar calendar now governs most aspects of life in Thailand, and while official state documents invariably follow the Buddhist Era, the Common Era is also used by the private sector.
 The lunar calendar determines the dates of Buddhist holidays, traditional festivals and astrological practices, and the lunar date is still recorded on birth certificates and printed in most daily newspapers.